DoD-Platform-One/Gatekeeper/docs/best-practices.md

 - Containers in a deployment should define resources for both limits and requests.
 - Deployment should have anti-affinity rules setup.

-Best practices to consider when writing test coverage according to [OpenShift](https://www.openshift.com/blog/better-kubernetes-security-with-open-policy-agent-opa-part-2):
+Best practices to consider when writing test coverages are:

 - What Kubernetes API resource fields does my policy query?
 - Are any of them optional?